BadDataLab/fail/README.md

 The FAIL model is a framweork for evaluating adversarial attacks across scenarios with limited levels of knowledge.

+# Installation

+Tested on Python 3.6.5 with the libraries versions specified in requirements.txt

+# Usage

+Currently, only white-box jsma is functioning:
+> jsma_script.py

 # Contributors
 * Yigitcan Kaya
 * Radu Marginean